manuleo/ML_Higgs/Project_1/final_zip/README.md

 ### Folder content

-* `run.py` - this .py is used to run the pipeline of the model used to achieve the prediction in AICROWD.
+* `run.py` - This .py is used to run the pipeline of the model used to achieve the prediction in AICROWD.
 It uses Ridge Regression with  optimal lambdas and degrees.
 * `helpers.py` - Helpers functions: this .py includes generic helpers from labs, helpers for the run.py (preprocessing, cross validation...) and specific helpers for the project (e.g. load_csv(..))
 * `implementations.py` - Implementations of the 6 mandatory algorithms.
 * `implementations_helpers.py` - Helper functions for the algorithms in implementations.py